pknipp/rotating-body/README.md

     </>
 }
 ```
+While it may seem sufficient to render each axis with a single div with a single 1-px border, I discovered that the subsequent "strip" would disappear when viewed "edge-on".
+Accordingly I added a second div rotated 90 degrees from the first one, so that both divs would never be edge-on at the same time.

-However an axis will not render if it is "degenerate" with another, by which I mean if the two axes have identical moments of inertia.
+An axis will not render if it is "degenerate" with another, by which I mean if the two axes have identical moments of inertia.
 In this case it is not appropriate to speak in terms of separate principal axes, so it's best not to render them at all.
 The code below determines whether or not a particular principal axis is degenerate with another.
 ```
 let newDegeneracies = newMoms.map((momI, i) => {
     return newMoms.reduce((degenerate, momJ, j) => {